If you’re used to using manual settings and love SX-70, you’re bound to have thought at least once about getting a Polaroid with manual control.

 Even with a camera that’s quasi-new like the MiNT SLR670, there are still some downsides to consider before purchase.
 At the end of the day, these are refurbished cameras purchased on the used market, and there’s always the possibility that something can go wrong that isn’t the fault of MiNT.

-And YouTuber WalkClickMake even found out that one of the shutter speeds didn’t function on his copy, which can be disastrous when there’s only a single exposure control and extremely limited dynamic range.
-Of course, these cameras are covered by a warranty for that kind of issue, but when you drop almost $1000 USD on a fully refurbished camera, you’d expect it to be in mint condition (instead, you get MiNT condition).
+And YouTuber WalkClickMake even found out that one of the shutter speeds didn’t function on his copy, which can be disastrous when the exposure can only be controlled in 1-stop increments and extremely limited dynamic range.
+The MiNT-SLR 670 cameras are covered by an impressive 5-year warranty for that kind of issue, but when you drop almost $1000 USD on a fully refurbished camera, you’d expect not to find faults like this.

 The MiNT SLR670’s major flaw

 There is one big feature that this camera is missing, and that’s double exposure mode.
-Modern Polaroids, like the Polaroid Go and the One Step+, both have the ability to take double exposures, which allows for some pretty creative compositions using these cameras.
+Modern Polaroids, like the Polaroid Go and the One Step+ have the ability to take double exposures, which allows for some pretty creative compositions using these cameras.

-I’m the furthest thing from an expert on electronics, but I wish this were a feature that MiNT was able to include in this camera, as it would allow for some super cool compositions.
+I wish this were a feature that MiNT was able to include in this camera, as it would allow for some super cool compositions.
+But unfortunately it’s just not possible with this iconic camera.

 It is worth having manual exposure control on a Polaroid SX-70?

 Having manual control on a Polaroid SX-70 is a dream come true.
-Though I have to admit that I’ve gotten the exposure wrong more often than I’ve got it right, the shooting experience is much more fun and invigorating.
+Though I have to admit that I’ve gotten the exposure wrong more often than I’ve got it right, the shooting experience is much more fun and invigorating, and has allowed me to create images that otherwise would not have been possible with an SX-70.

 I personally love the creative potential of being able to meter a shot for the highlights and crushing the shadows.
 I also find it incredible that it’s possible to use an off-camera flash (with the SLR670-X, or with the Flashbar II on other models).